Instance-Optimality of Bidirectional PageRank Estimation: Instance-Smart Algorithm for Mostly-Degree- Graphs

 By repeating the above and substituting into~\Cref{eqn:lhop}, we finally have

 Therefore, the upper and lower bounds on the value of $\vpi(t)$ differ by at most a factor of

 thus completing the proof. \end{proof}

-Next, we will show that there exists an algorithm to test whether a graph is mostly-degree-$n$, such that for a graph $G$ that is not mostly-degree-$n$, the algorithm will correctly detect this with probability $1 - o(1)$.
+Next, we will show that there exists an algorithm to test whether a graph is mostly-degree-$n$, such that for a graph $G$ that is not mostly-degree-$n$, the algorithm will correctly detect this with constant probability.
 The algorithm can only make a mistake if the input is not a mostly-degree-$n$ graph, but the test yields a (false) positive.

-\begin{lemma} $O(\log^{5/4} n)$ running time is sufficient to test whether a graph is a mostly-degree-$n$ graph, with the false-positive probability at most $1/\log^{1/4}{n}$. \end{lemma}
+\begin{lemma} $O(\log n)$ running time is sufficient to test whether a graph has more than $n-n/\log{n}$ vertices of degree $n$, with the false-positive probability at most $1/e$. \end{lemma}

-\begin{proof} For our test, we independently sample $\log^{5/4} n$ vertices with replacement from the graph.
+\begin{proof} For our test, we independently sample $\log n$ vertices with replacement from the graph.
 The test returns a positive result if all sampled vertices have in- and out-degrees equal to $n$, and a negative result otherwise.
-If the fraction of vertices with degrees below $n$ is $1/\log n$, then the probability of obtaining a negative result is $(1 - 1/\log n)^{\log^{5/4} n} \le e^{-\log^{1/4} n} < 1/\log^{1/4} n$. \end{proof}
+If the number of vertices with degrees below $n$ is no less than $n/\log n$, then the probability of obtaining a positive result is at most $(1 - 1/\log n)^{\log n} \le 1/e$. \end{proof}

+Recall that, as discussed in the beginning of this section, $\adapush$ requires $\Omega(n)$ time on mostly-degree-$n$ graphs.
+Together with~\Cref{lem:test_degree_n} shows that $\adapush$ is not instance-optimal on a mostly-degree-$n$ graph.